Bearing Cleaning and Lubrication

 First, clean the bearings with a small brush and then use cleansing agent afterward.

 Remove the bearings from the container and remove the rest of the cleansing agent by spinning the bearings.
 Another good way to do this is by using an air compressor to blow out the fluid.
 Place the cleaned bearings on a piece of clean cloth or kitchen roll.

-The bearings have just been removed from the container holding a cleansing agent.
+The bearings have just been removed from the container holding a cleaning agent.

 Test if the cleaning process was successful.
 Hold the bearing on the inner ring and give the bearing a light spin.
-If the bearing does not rotate freely and/or you hear a crunchy sound is it because the bearing is not cleaned thoroughly enough.
-If this is the case, you should repeat the cleaning process with a portion of fresh cleansing agent.
-For very dirty bearings it can be necessary to repeat this process 2-3 times.
+If the bearing does not rotate freely and/or you hear a crunchy sound, it is because the bearing is not cleaned thoroughly enough.
+If this is the case, you should repeat the cleaning process with a portion of fresh cleaning agent.
+For very dirty bearings, it can be necessary to repeat this process 2-3 times.